Commonly Asked Questions About Children and Heart Disease

 My son was born with Hypoplastic Left Heart Syndrome.
 He has had two operations and we have been told that he will need another one.
 Although his doctor has explained what he has to me, I still don't understand what is wrong with him and why he is blue and can't keep up with other children his age.
 Will he always be like this?

 The heart normally has two lower pumping chambers.
 The right ventricle normally pumps blood to the lungs, while the left ventricle normally does all the work to pump the blood to the rest of the body.
 In your son's case, the primary problem is that the left ventricle did not develop properly during the pregnancy and the right ventricle has to do all the work.
-The first two operations result in the blue blood from the upper half of the body going directly to the lungs and the rest of the blood mixing together and going to the body.
-The blue blood (without oxygen) returning from the body mixes with the red blood (returning from the lungs).
+The first two operations result in the oxygen poor blood from the upper half of the body going directly to the lungs and the rest of the blood mixing together and going to the body.
+The oxygen poor blood returning from the body mixes with the oxygen rich blood.
 The mixed blood is then pumped to supply the body, causing him to appear blue.
-Your son’s next operation, known as the Fontan procedure, may result in much improved oxygen levels because all the blue blood will go to the lungs.
+Your son’s next operation, known as the Fontan procedure, may result in much improved oxygen levels because all the oxygen poor blood will go to the lungs.
 This may allow him to better keep up when participating in physical activities.

 Infective (Bacterial) Endocarditis